 NOTE 5: UE should search for a higher priority layer for cell reselection as soon as possible after the change of priority.
 The minimum related performance requirements specified in TS 36.133 [10] are still applicable.

-The UE shall delete priorities provided by dedicated signalling when:
+The UE shall delete priorities or altFreqPriorities provided by dedicated signalling when:

 - the UE enters a different RRC state; or

 - the optional validity time of dedicated priorities (T320) expires; or

+- the optional validity time of altFreqPriorities (T3xx) expires; or

 - a PLMN selection is performed on request by NAS TS 23.122 [5].